thefutureseer/soulBond/Readme.md

-## Promise Management App
+## Promise Management S.A.S.
+App
 # SoulBond
 "Just keep your promise."

 ## Overview
-The **Promise Management App** is a full-stack web application built with **Next.js, Apollo Client, and GraphQL**, using **Prisma and PostgreSQL** as the backend.
+The **Promise Management S.A.S.
+App** is a full-stack web application built with **Next.js, Apollo Client, and GraphQL**, using **Prisma and PostgreSQL** as the backend.
 This app allows users to create, edit, and track promises while maintaining version control and status updates.

 ## Features
 - **Create & Edit Promises** – Users can add, modify, and update promises.